-The protocol executes client (master) communication with arbitrary devices which supports a standard MODBUS RTU and ASCII in the versions of serial communication as well as MODBUS over TCP/IP.
+The protocol implements client (master) communication with arbitrary devices which support MODBUS RTU or MODBUS ASCII standards (serial communication) as well as MODBUS over TCP/IP.
 Moreover, it supports two extensions:

-- Byte mode allows working with devices that get back the values of registers as 1 byte (in contrast with Modbus standard in which the register value is 2 bytes). - Variable mode allows working with devices that get back values of registers with different sizes than standard 2 bytes.
-It was implemented because of support the flowmeter FloBoss 103 made by Fisher Controls International (at this time a part of Emerson Process Management): 1-byte variables, 4-byte unsigned/signed integers, text strings of length 10,12,20,40 characters, 6-byte time stamp, and other.
+- Byte mode allows working with devices that implement the registers as 1-byte variables (in contrast with Modbus standard in which the register value is 2 bytes). - Variable mode allows working with devices that implement the registers with different sizes than standard 2 bytes.
+It was implemented because of support of the flowmeter FloBoss 103 made by Fisher Controls International (at this time a part of Emerson Process Management): 1-byte variables, 4-byte unsigned/signed integers, text strings of length 10,12,20,40 characters, a 6-byte time stamp, and other. - Passive (scanning) mode allowing to work in eavesdropping mode.
+This applies especially to serial communication when the communication port of the device is already used to communicate with another Master device.
+Due to the nature of the Modbus protocol, it is necessary to receive both requests and responses in this mode.